-- What is a typical day, week, year like for your student-athlete? - I am interested in majoring in xxxx, will my studies conflict with athletic season? - What type of academic support do student-athletes receive? - What are the housing/meal plan options? - What happens if a student-athlete gets injured? - What is the application process? - What are the graduation rates of student-athletes? - What is the coaching philosophy and style? - Are there currently upperclassmen at that position/role? - What happens if the coach leaves the institution?
+- What is a typical day, week, year like for your student-athlete? \bullet - I am interested in majoring in xxx, will my studies conflict with athletic season? - What type of academic support do student-athletes receive? - What are the housing/meal plan options? - What happens if a student-athlete gets injured? - What is the application process? - What are the graduation rates of student-athletes? - What is the coaching philosophy and style? - Are there currently upperclassmen at that position/role? - What happens if the coach leaves the institution? - How is the transfer portal affecting your team next season?